geopaparazzi/usermanual/userguide/use_case_egypt.rst

 It is now well known that from a technical standpoint there are no prepackaged solutions exportable in contexts with very different boundary conditions.
-Some causes may seem trivial, but if underestiimated they end up affecting the efficiency of the treatment.
+Some causes may seem trivial, but if underestimated they end up affecting the efficiency of the treatment.

-It should suffice to say that there are places in the world where the toilet paper is not thrown into the toilet; there are places where after defecation you clean up with your hand; others where even plastic, cloth and diapers are thrown into the toilet and places in which under the sink there is a shredder and everything ends up into the sewer
+It should be enough to say that there are places in the world where the toilet paper is not thrown into the toilet; there are places where after defecation you clean up with your hand; others where even plastic, cloth and diapers are thrown into the toilet and places in which under the sink there is a shredder and everything ends up into the sewer